Proposal for the Addition of Oral Fluid Specimen Testing for Drugs

-Basically this new regulation would give companies the ability to administer oral swabs for testing, opposed to the current standard of urinalysis.
+Basically, this new regulation would give companies the ability to administer oral swabs for testing, as opposed to the current standard of urinalysis.

 Although the proposed change would still require companies and individuals to meet certain training requirements before administering any tests, as well as ensuring that there are no conflicts of interest present, the change in itself serves to benefit companies the most.

-Under 40.153(e) this is only regarding that an MRO notify the employee that additional tests are not authorized.
+Under 40.153(e) this is only regarding an MRO notifying the employee that additional tests are not authorized.
 This should remain as written and not be changed

-Under 40.331(f) this is language specifically to laboratories not releasing any specimen for other testing purposes including DNA without a court order and the requirement that the laboratory gain written permission by the ODAPC (Office of Drug & Alcohol Policy & Compliance).
+Under 40.331(f) this is language specific to laboratories not releasing any specimen for other testing purposes including DNA without a court order and the requirement that the laboratory gain written permission from the ODAPC (Office of Drug & Alcohol Policy & Compliance).

 For these reasons, 40.331(f) SHOULD REMAIN UNCHANGED and any deletions to this section should NOT occur.